 U.S. SEC extends conditional relief for public companies hit by coronavirus

-WASHINGTON, March 25 (Reuters) - The U.S. Securities and Exchange Commission (SEC) said on Wednesday it would extend its prior conditional regulatory relief from disclosure requirements for public companies affected by the coronavirus.
+WASHINGTON, March 25 (Reuters) - The U.S. Securities and Exchange Commission (SEC) said on Wednesday it would extend its prior conditional regulatory relief from disclosure requirements for public companies affected by the coronavirus outbreak.

 The extension will apply to filings that would have been due on or by July 1, the SEC said in a statement.
-The agency previously said earlier this month it would provide 45-day extension for filings that would have otherwise been due between March 1 and April 30.
+The agency said earlier this month it would provide 45-day extensions for filings that would have otherwise been due between March 1 and April 30.

+The extension announced on Wednesday supersedes the initial disclosure relief, the agency said.
+It requires U.S.-listed companies seeking an additional delay to specifically explain why the relief is needed, the agency said.
+It would also consider providing additional extensions for any legally required disclosures for future periods.

+SEC staff said companies should avoid "selective disclosures" related to material impacts of the coronavirus outbreak, but rather broadly disseminate such material information.

 ((christine.prentice@thomsonreuters.com; +1(202)898-8386;))